venkys-io/Code-Blogs/Trees/Easy/LevelOrderTraversal.md

 4) The program prints the data of each node in the binary tree in level-order.

 In summary, the C++ code is similar to the Java code you provided earlier.
 It defines a binary tree, implements a level-order traversal algorithm using a queue, creates a sample binary tree in the main function, and executes the level-order traversal on the tree.
 The output demonstrates the order in which the nodes are visited during the traversal.

+**Test Case 1: Null Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 0 Enter the value for the right child of the root: 0 Enter the value for the left child of the left child: 0 Enter the value for the right child of the left child: 0 Enter the value for the left child of the right child: 0 Enter the value for the right child of the right child: 0

+Explanation: In this case, a tree with only the root node is created.
+The output should be 1 as there are no left or right children.

+**Test Case 2: True Binary Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 2 Enter the value for the right child of the root: 3 Enter the value for the left child of the left child: 4 Enter the value for the right child of the left child: 5 Enter the value for the left child of the right child: 6 Enter the value for the right child of the right child: 7

+Explanation: This input creates a balanced binary tree.
+The output should be in the order

+1 2 3 4 5 6 7 representing the level order traversal.

+**Test Case 3: False Binary Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 2 Enter the value for the right child of the root: 3 Enter the value for the left child of the left child: 4 Enter the value for the right child of the left child: 5 Enter the value for the left child of the right child: 6 Enter the value for the right child of the right child: 7 Enter the value for the left child of the left child of the left child: 8

+Explanation: This input creates an unbalanced binary tree.
+The output should be in the order

+1 2 3 4 5 6 7 8  representing the level order traversal.
+This demonstrates that the code handles unbalanced trees as well.

 ## Real-World Applications of level order traversal